Andy Heck

-Andrew Robert Heck (born January 1, 1967) is an American football coach and former player.
+Andrew Robert Heck (born January 1, 1967) is an American professional football coach and former player.
 He is the offensive line coach for the Kansas City Chiefs.
 He played tackle in the National Football League (NFL) for twelve seasons.
-He was drafted in the 1989 NFL Draft with the 15th overall selection in the first round by the Seattle Seahawks He played college football at the University of Notre Dame.
+He was selected by the Seattle Seahawks in the first round with the 15th overall selection of the 1989 NFL draft.
+He played college football at the University of Notre Dame.
 He also played for the Chicago Bears and Washington Redskins.

 Early life

 Heck was born in Fargo, North Dakota.
 He attended W.T.
 Woodson High School in Fairfax, Virginia, a suburb southwest of Washington, D.C.

 College career

 He received a scholarship to play football at the University of Notre Dame, where, as a co-captain, he helped lead the Fighting Irish to a national championship in 1988 under head coach Lou Holtz.

-NFL career
+Professional career

 Seattle Seahawks

-Heck was a first round selection of the Seattle Seahawks in the 1989 NFL Draft, the fifteenth overall pick, and signed a five-year contract exceeding $2.7 million following a one-week holdout.
+Heck was a first round selection of the Seattle Seahawks in the 1989 NFL draft, the fifteenth overall pick.
+He signed a five-year contract exceeding $2.7 million following a one-week holdout.